By Dennis Hartley

 I’m going to risk crucifixion here and confess that I only recently got around to viewing Crash, Paul Haggis’ 2005 Oscar winning meditation on racism in America.
 (Perhaps I was shamed into screening it after Michael Richard’s recent star turn on YouTube).

 Crash takes the premise of 1993’s Falling Down and expands on it exponentially.
 Instead of one disenfranchised white guy going off the deep end and raging through L.A. as he blames every person of color he encounters for his own personal failures, Crash serves up an Altman-sized, multicultural cast of self-pitying whiners running around L.A. pissed off at everybody else.
-They hail from all ethnic and socioeconomic strata, they are all fuming about their (real or perceived) victimization by one societal injustice or another and (yeah, you guessed it) they are all on a ‘crash’ course, about to collide.
+They hail from all ethnic and socioeconomic strata, they are all fuming about their (real or perceived) victimization by one societal injustice or another and (wait for it…) they are all on a ‘crash’ course, about to collide.

 The late great Hal Ashby only directed a relative handful of films, but most, especially his 70’s output, were built to last (Harold and Maude, The Last Detail, Bound for Glory, Shampoo, Being There).
-In The Landlord, Beau Bridges is a spoiled rich kid who worries his parents with his “liberal views”, especially when he buys a run-down inner-city tenement, with intentions to renovate.
-His subsequent involvement with the various black tenants is played sometimes for laughs, other times for intense drama, but always for real.
+His 1970 social satire follows the travails of a trustafarian (Beau Bridges) who buys a run-down Brooklyn tenement, with initial intentions to evict current residents and renovate (much to the chagrin of his blue-blood parents, who scoff at his “liberal views”).
+The landlord’s sincere but awkward attempts to “relate” to his black tenants is sometimes milked for laughs, other times for dramatic tension-but always rings true-to-life.

-The social satire and observations about race relations are dead-on, but never preachy or condescending (are you listening, Paul Haggis?).
-Top-notch ensemble work, featuring a young Lou Gossett (with hair!) giving a memorable turn.
-The lovely Susan Anspach is hilarious as Bridge’s perpetually stoned and bemused sister.
-A scene featuring Pearl Bailey and Lee Grant getting drunk and bonding over a bottle of “sparkling” wine is a minor classic all on its own.
+Top-notch ensemble work, featuring a young Lou Gossett (with hair!), Susan Anspach (hilarious as Bridge’s perpetually stoned and bemused sister) and Diana Sands.
+The scene where Pearl Bailey and Lee Grant get drunk and bond over a bottle of “sparkling” wine is a classic.
+Ashby and screenwriter Bill Gunn’s observations about race relations in America are dead-on (and still timely).
 They don’t make ‘em like this anymore-honest, bold, uncompromising, socially and politically meaningful, yet (lest we forget) entertaining.